 In the summer of 2013, Elba was seen as Stacker Pentecost in Guillermo del Toro's robotics-and-monsters flick Pacific Rim.
-That fall, he earned raves for his portrayal of South American President Nelson Mandela in the film Mandela: Long Walk to Freedom, starring opposite Naomie Harris as Winnie Mandela.
+That fall, he earned raves for his portrayal of South African president Nelson Mandela in the film Mandela: Long Walk to Freedom, starring opposite Naomie Harris as Winnie Mandela.
 The actor earned Oscar buzz and was nominated for a Golden Globe for his performance as the famed South African activist.
 (He lost the Globe to Matthew McConaughey, who won for his lead role in 2013's Dallas Buyers Club.)

 'No Good Deed,' 'Beasts of No Nation'

 In 2014, Elba starred in the thriller No Good Deed, directed by Sam Miller and co-starring Empire's Taraji Henson.
-The following year he played a military commandant on the acclaimed Netflix drama Beasts of No Nation and continued his starring role on Luther, earning Golden Globe nominations for both.
+The following year he played a military commandant on the acclaimed drama Beasts of No Nation and continued his starring role on Luther, earning Golden Globe nominations for both.